nickeblewis/kaldi-hugo-cms-template/site/content/services.md

 pricing:
   heading: Monthly subscriptions
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    We make it easy to make great web sites and content a part of your life.
+Choose one of our monthly subscription plans to start yours today.
   plans:
     - description: Just the bare essentials
       items:
         - up to 10 pages
-        - Green or roasted beans"
-        - One or two varieties of beans"
         - Copy
         - Hosting
         - Analytics